neesjanvaneck/VOSviewer-Online-Docs/docs/file-types/json-file-type.md

 min_score | Float | Value of the **Min. score** parameter in the legend. max_score | Float | Value of the **Max. score** parameter in the legend. zoom_level | Float | Initial zoom level of the visualization in the [main panel](/docs/user-interface/main-panel/).
-The zoom level has a value of at least 1. show_item | String | Item on which the visualization in the [main panel](/docs/user-interface/main-panel/) will be zoomed in.
+The zoom level has a value of at least 1. show_info | Boolean | When opening a network, show or do not show information about the visualization of the network. show_item | String | Item on which the visualization in the [main panel](/docs/user-interface/main-panel/) will be zoomed in.
 The item is designated by its label. simple_ui | Boolean | Simple or normal user interface.
 The use of the simple user interface is recommended when [embedding a visualization in a webpage](/docs/sharing/embedding/). dark_ui | Boolean | Dark or light user interface.